Gradi/udpproxy/src/uecho/README.md

 To send hex pattern type: `hex 0xaa 0xbb 0xcc 0xee 0xff 0x22 125`.
 This will send bytes `aabbcceeff22` multiplied to have byte length of 125.

+To send random pattern type: `rnd 70`.
+This will send random bytes of length 70.

 - Client sends packet;
 - Server receives packet and checks checksum:
     - On bad checksum server does nothing;